Anku5hk/Programmers_guide_to_Python/main.md

 ### Class
 * Class: Is a blueprint of an object.
 Which defines what the object holds(which variables/data types), what methods/operations can be performed on that object.
 * Instance: Is a object of a class, it is created using the class.
-This instance/object is then used to perform operations/tasks that class is designed todo.
+This instance/object is then used to perform operations/tasks that the class is intended to.
 A instance has its own state, so modifying some variables will only reflect changes for that particular instance only.
-* Constructor: Is a function that is called when the class's object is instantiated/created,a class can/cannot have a constructor.
+* Constructor: Is a function that is called when the class's object is instantiated/created, a class can/cannot have a constructor.
 A default constructor does not have parameters and parameterized constructor does.
 * Methods: Functions that are inside class are called as methods.
-They should have 'self' object as the first parameter inside the defination, not required when calling that method. self resembles a instance of that class.
-When a instance calls a method, the calling instance gets passed automatically by python as self object to that method, explained more below.
+They should have 'self' object as the first parameter inside their defination.
+Although argument is not required to be passed when calling such method. 'self' resembles a instance of that class.
+When a instance calls a method, the calling instance gets passed automatically by python as 'self' object to that method, explained more below.
-* Usage:
 ```Python
 # define class
 # python defines empty constructor automatically in background, if not provided